Frequently Asked Licensing Questions

 I prefer not to use my credit card online for security concerns, what are my options?

 Renewing online with a credit card is very secure.
 There are systems in place to protect your personal information.
 Your credit card information is not stored once the online renewal process is complete.
-The options, should you choose not to renew on-line, are the following:
+You can purchase a Visa card to renew your license at most retail stores.

-How do I renew online or download paper applications, if I don't have a computer?
+How do I renew online if I don't have a computer?

 Every town library in Maine has a computer with internet access available for the public to use.
 The library may charge a fee for downloading documents.
-You may also ask your employer if you can use a business computer to complete the renewal process or download a paper application.
+You may also ask your employer if you can use a business computer to complete the renewal process.
 Some organizations have strict policies regarding the use of business computers for personal use.

 Can I change my address online?